danielheather/Facial-Emotion-Recognition-using-OpenCV-and-Deepface/README.md

    - Execute the emotion Python script.
    - The webcam will open, and real-time facial emotion detection will start.
    - Emotion labels will be displayed on the frames around detected faces.
-   - Press Q to close the webcam.
+   - Press Q to close the webcam when you are finished.

 ## Approach taken by Manish Tiwari